API Reference

 Link to section: What does the confidence score mean?What does the confidence score mean?

-The confidence score represents how confident the model is in its decision:
+The confidence score (0-100) represents how confident the model is in its classification decision.
+Higher confidence means the model is more certain about whether the prompt is safe or malicious.

 Link to section: How do I interpret the injection score?How do I interpret the injection score?

-The injection score (0.0 to 1.0) represents the likelihood that the input contains prompt injection:
+The injection score (0-100) represents the likelihood that the input contains prompt injection:

 -